Dynamic driving enables independent control of material bits for targeted memory: Phenomenology

-We demonstrate this selectivity with system I (Fig.~\ref{fig:01} and Supplementary Movie 2), which comprises two mbits that differ in compressive strain $\varepsilon$ and tilt angle $\theta$ (see Methods, Tab.~\ref{tab:systems}).
+We demonstrate this selectivity with system I (Fig.~\ref{fig:01} and S.M.
+Movie S2), which comprises two mbits that differ in compressive strain $\varepsilon$ and tilt angle $\theta$ (see S.M., table~\ref{tab:systems}).
 We consider the transition pathways under two dynamic (harmonic) driving protocols $\Omega(t) =- a_j\sin(2\pi f_jt)$, where $a_j$ is fixed and $f_j$ is varied, to induce transitions between collective states $S=(s_1s_2)=(00)$ and $(11)$.
-Strikingly, while for $f_1$ the system goes through intermediate state $(10)$, for $f_2$ the pathway from $(00)$ to $(11)$ exhibits a different intermediate state $(01)$ (Fig.~\ref{fig:01}e,h; Supplementary Movie 2).
-To understand how dynamic driving shapes transition pathways, we map driving protocols to orbits in the $\Omega$–$\dot\Omega$ plane (Fig.~\ref{fig:02}a, Supplementary Movie 2).
-Each protocol traces a distinct elliptical orbit, along which we plot the observed states and the up ($s_i\!:0\!\rightarrow\!1$) and down ($s_i\!:1\!\rightarrow\!0$) transitions of both mbits, revealing that switching thresholds depend on both $\Omega$ and $\dot\Omega$ (Fig.~\ref{fig:01}c--h; Fig.~\ref{fig:02}a).

-A central insight is that transitions occur along \emph{up} curves $u_i$ ($s_i\!:0 \rightarrow 1$) and \emph{down} curves $d_i$ ($s_i\!:1 \rightarrow 0$) in the $\Omega$--$\dot\Omega$ plane, which can be identified by aggregating data from many elliptical driving orbits (Fig.~\ref{fig:02}a; see Methods).
+Strikingly, while for $f_1$ the system goes through intermediate state $(10)$, for $f_2$ the pathway from $(00)$ to $(11)$ exhibits a different intermediate state $(01)$ (Fig.~\ref{fig:01}E,H; S.M.
+Movie S2).
+To understand how dynamic driving shapes transition pathways, we map driving protocols to orbits in the $\Omega$–$\dot\Omega$ plane (Fig.~\ref{fig:02}A, S.M.
+Movie S2).
+Each protocol traces a distinct elliptical orbit, along which we plot the observed states and the up ($s_i\!:0\!\rightarrow\!1$) and down ($s_i\!:1\!\rightarrow\!0$) transitions of both mbits, revealing that switching thresholds depend on both $\Omega$ and $\dot\Omega$ (Fig.~\ref{fig:01}C--H; Fig.~\ref{fig:02}A).
+A central insight is that transitions occur along \emph{up} curves $u_i$ ($s_i\!:0 \rightarrow 1$) and \emph{down} curves $d_i$ ($s_i\!:1 \rightarrow 0$) in the $\Omega$--$\dot\Omega$ plane, which can be identified by aggregating data from many elliptical driving orbits (Fig.~\ref{fig:02}A; see S.M.).
 The up and down transition curves for each element partition the plane into domains corresponding to distinct stable states.
-Note that all states are stable at the origin (i.e., without driving), and that only crossings oriented away from the origin can produce transitions (Fig.~\ref{fig:02}a).
+Note that all states are stable at the origin (\textit{i.e.}, without driving), and that only crossings oriented away from the origin can produce transitions (Fig.~\ref{fig:02}A).
 Intersections of transition curves are key; for example, the two elliptical driving orbits cross $u_1$ and $u_2$ on opposite sides of their intersection, thus producing the distinct pathways: $(00) \!\rightarrow\!
 (10) \!\rightarrow\!
 (11)$ and $(00) \!\rightarrow\!
 (01) \!\rightarrow\!
-(11)$ (Fig.~\ref{fig:02}a and Supplementary Movie 2).
+(11)$ (Fig.~\ref{fig:02}A and S.M.
+Movie S2).